brendongu/Site/content/about.md

 <div style="margin-top: auto; margin-bottom: auto;">
 <h2>
 Hi!
-My name is Brendon, and I'm a junior at Carnegie Mellon University majoring in mathematics with a statistics concentration.
-I also plan on minoring in computer science and computational finance.
+My name is Brendon, and I'm a senior at Carnegie Mellon University majoring in mathematics with a statistics concentration.
+I'm also minoring in computer science.
 Some things I'm interested in are <span class="emphR">data visualization</span>, <span class="emphR">sports analytics</span> (especially baseball), and <span class="emphR">discrete math</span>.
 </h2>

 &nbsp;

 <h2>
-At CMU I also play <a href = "https://www.andrew.cmu.edu/user/ultimate/yuk/">Ultimate Frisbee</a> and work as a SI Leader, where I run weekly review sessions for historically challenging math courses.
+At CMU I also play <a href = "https://www.andrew.cmu.edu/user/ultimate/yuk/">Ultimate Frisbee</a> and have worked as a SI Leader, tutor, and teaching assistant for various courses in the math, physics, statistics, and machine learning departments.
 </h2>

 </div>